-My son has a tote bag at home that contains many of his fidgets and sensory toys.
-This makes it easy to grab-and-go when we need to go on a trip.
+My son has a tote bag at home containing many fidgets and sensory toys.
+This makes it easy to grab and go when we need to go on a trip.
 It also makes it handy to switch out fidgets that he'd like to take to school.

-Bonus: Dollar Tree carries tote bags in a variety of favorite kids cartoons and characters.
+Bonus: Dollar Tree carries tote bags in various favorite kids' cartoons and characters.

-He also has one of these colorful oval carry totes at school that holds his fidgets.
-His resource teacher swaps them every few days, so he (and other kids) don't get bored with the fidgets in their calm down station.
+He also has colorful oval carry totes at school that hold his fidgets.
+His resource teacher swaps them every few days so he (and other kids) don't get bored with the fidgets in their calm down station.

-Consider using these totes to make your own calm down station.
+Consider using these totes to make your calm down station.

 Fidget and Sensory Toy Safety Tips